 The Notre-Dame-des-Champs Church

-In neo-Gothic style, its construction and enlargements spread between the nineteenth and twentieth century; who also saw the birth of his 2 towers and the arrival of 2 great organs.
+In neo-Gothic style, its construction and enlargements spread between the nineteenth and twentieth century; 2 towers and 2 great organs also saw the light.

-A series of religious objects is kept in a church room, it is “the treasure of St. Gervais Basilica”.
+A series of religious objects are kept in a church room, “the treasure of St. Gervais Basilica”.